Ryu236/FlutterSampleApp/README.md

-# sample
+# Flutter Sample Aplication

-A new Flutter project.
+This app is a tutorial application.

 ## Getting Started